Fiondella Field

-Fiondella Field is a baseball venue located on the campus of the University of Hartford in West Hartford, Connecticut, United States.
-It is home to the Hartford Hawks baseball team, a member of the NCAA Division I America East Conference.
+Fiondella Field is a college baseball stadium in Hartford, Connecticut, U.S., on the campus of the University of Hartford.
+It is home to the Hartford Hawks, of the Conference of New England.
 The stadium hosted its first game on March 29, 2006.
-It holds a capacity of 1,000 spectators and includes dugouts, batting cages, and a modern scoreboard over the left field fence.
+It has a capacity of 1,000.

 History

-Prior to the field's construction, Hartford's baseball program played at several venues in central Connecticut following its move off campus in the mid 1980s.
+Prior to the field's construction, Hartford's baseball program played at several venues in central Connecticut following its move off campus in the mid-1980s.
 These venues included New Britain's Beehive Field, Bristol's Muzzy Field, East Hartford's Ray McKenna Field, and Simsbury's Memorial Field.

 Ground was broken on the venue in April 2005.
 The venue opened on March 29, 2006, and Hartford's first game there was against Massachusetts.
 Hartford won the game, 6–2.

 Renaming

 Through the 2009 season, the field was known as the Hartford Baseball Field.
 In a ceremony on October 4, 2009, the venue was renamed Fiondella Field, in honor of the Fiondella family, primarily businessman Robert Fiondella, because of his involvement in the Hartford community.